-Each interview will generally include two components: firstly, a discussion about your experience and interests, your understanding of EY Port Jackson Partners and your motivations for a career in management consulting.
-Following this, there is a problem solving component.
+Each interview includes two components.
+Firstly, a discussion about your experience and interests, motivations for a career in management consulting, and your understanding of EY Port Jackson Partners.
+Following this, there is a case study / problem solving component.

 PREPARING FOR YOUR INTERVIEWS

-We know that there is a daunting range of information about the best way to apply and prepare for your case studies.
+We know that there is a daunting range of information about the best way to prepare for your case studies.
 We encourage you to focus less on reciting a script or relying on a pre-researched framework, and more on engaging with the process and communicating and structuring your thoughts in a clear way.